christophstrasen/WorldObserver/docs_internal/vision.md

 Advanced users may:

-- fetch the underlying LQR observable or builder for an observer;
+- fetch the underlying LQR observable or builder for an ObservationStream;
+- Inject additional base ObservationStreams for existing classes of objects or entirely new ones.
 - compose additional joins or `where` clauses on top; or
 - feed non‑world schemas into the same engine.